guilhermev-albuquerque/projeto-spotify/README.md

 # projeto-spotify
-Cópa ára estudos do site do Spotify
+Cópa para estudos do site do Spotify